DataDog/hiring-engineers/answers/4_collecting_apm_data.md

     ddtrace-run python app.py
     ```

-7. Call the API on the browser by entering any of the three:
+7. Call the API on the browser by accessing any of the three:
     - http://localhost:8080/
     - http://localhost:8080/api/trace
     - http://localhost:8080/api/apm